 - Product quality

-By any and all scenarios we are also including trivial test failures.
+In any and all scenarios we are also including trivial test failures.
 Such as the operator forgetting to power on an instrument or similar.
-If these things happen often enough to have statistical significance they should definitely be on your radar.
+If these things happen often enough to have the statistical significance they should definitely be on your radar.

-There is also a variant of First Pass Yield, where it is based on batch ID rather than serial numbers.
-This is most common very early in the build process, where the unit has still not been assigned a unique serial number.
-Because the serial number that you need for a unit-centric yield calculation is either static (NOVALUE) or random (random number for each test run, including retests) your ability to extract actionable information from the First Pass Yield metric is significantly limited.
+There is also a variant of First Pass Yield, which it is based on batch ID rather than serial numbers.
+This is most common very early in the build process when the unit has still not been assigned a unique serial number.
+Because the serial number that you need for a unit-centric yield calculation is either static (NOVALUE) or random (a random number for each test run, including retests) your ability to extract actionable information from the First Pass Yield metric is significantly limited.
 Either all failures except one will belong to test runs later than the first attempt, or all will be counted as first-attempt failures.

 Types of inefficiencies detected by True First Pass Yield